AnastasiiaKustova/FinMate-Finance-tracker-APP/README.md

 7. **View balance and history**
    - Home screen shows your total balance, balances per account, and recent transactions
    - Full history: filter by period, type (income/expense), or category

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](LICENSE) file for details.

+Commercial use is prohibited.
+If you are interested in commercial licensing, please contact the author.